Y4cine/MetaNode/PROJECT_OVERVIEW.md

 - `ToolbarManager`/`MenuManager`: Setup and manage toolbars and menus.
 - `SingleContentPanel`/`ContentPanelStack`: Encapsulate content panel logic, splitter/metadata panel handling.
 - `UndoManager`: Integrated into `NodeEditorPanel` for local undo/redo.
+- `NodeTree`: Now a modular class composed of mixins for all major behaviors:
+    - `TreeSearchMixin` (search/filter)
+    - `TreeContextMenuMixin` (context menu/edit)
+    - `TreeClipboardMixin` (copy/cut/paste)
+    - `TreeDragDropMixin` (drag-and-drop)
+  This makes the tree view robust, maintainable, and easy to extend.
+- `ContentPanelView`: Now a modular class composed of mixins for all major behaviors:
+    - `ContentFilterMixin` (filtering)
+    - `ContentTableMixin` (table setup/columns)
+    - `ContentEditorManagerMixin` (editor instantiation/switching)
+  This makes the right/content panel robust, maintainable, and easy to extend.

 ## Vision: Pluggable Editors and Renderers
 A core architectural goal is to support flexible, pluggable editors and renderers for any node or content type.
 The system should allow dynamic switching between different editors (e.g., JSON, tree, table, image, form, external file) at runtime or via configuration.
 This is achieved by: